What is a feral cat?

 The Impact of Feral Cats

 Feral cats can have a significant impact on the environment, wildlife, and public health.
-Here are some of the ways in which feral cats can affect their surroundings:
+Here are some of how feral cats can affect their surroundings:

 1. Environmental impact: